itsjoshuagraves/digitalgarden/content/media.md

 - Salem's Lot
 - Dark Delicacies Vol 1
 - Notes on Complexity
+- Listening to the music machines make
+- Outrage Machine
+- Pet Semetary

 ### 2023

-- Listening to the music machines make
+- The Destroyer of Worlds (A Return Lovecraft Country)
 - Little Heaven
 - The Deep
 - The Troop